Noun Definition and Types

 A general common noun is a name given in common to every person or thing of the same class or kind.
 (Common means shared by all)

 Common Noun Examples: River, boy, girl, horse, book, table, sea, village, town, dog, cow, man, woman, pen, pencil, etc.

-Note: A common noun is known as count noun as we can count the name of any object.
+Note: A common noun is known as a count noun as we can count the name of any object.